Limacia cockerelli

 Limacia cockerelli is a species of sea slug, a dorid nudibranch, a shell-less marine gastropod mollusc in the family Polyceridae.

 Distribution

-This species is found from the West coast of North America, ranging from Vancouver Island, British Columbia, Canada to San Diego.
-It was also reported in the Gulf of California at Bahía de los Ángeles but those records are now known to be the similar species Limacia mcdonaldi.
+This species is found on the West coast of North America, ranging from Vancouver Island, British Columbia, Canada to San Diego.
+It was also reported in the Gulf of California at Bahía de los Ángeles, but those records are now known to be the similar species Limacia mcdonaldi.